Learn Japanese

 Romaji refers to the Romanization of Japanese words, using Latin (Roman) alphabet characters to represent Japanese sounds.
 This system was developed to help non-Japanese speakers read and pronounce Japanese without needing to learn the native scripts initially.
 Romaji translates directly to “Roman letters” in English.

 Japanese consists of three scripts: Hiragana, Katakana, and Kanji.
-Romaji acts as a fourth layer, primarily used for the benefit of learners and in international contexts.
+Romaji acts as a fourth layer, helpful for the benefit of learners and in international contexts.
 For example, road signs in Japan often include Romaji to assist foreign visitors.

 Here are some examples of common Japanese words and phrases written in Romaji, along with their meanings: